Resampling schemes in population annealing: Numerical and theoretical results: Asymptotic analysis

 \subsection{Comparison to MCMC simulations}

-In this last part, we once again return to more realistic population annealing simulations in order to probe how applicable our theoretical findings are to (close-to-equilibrium) MC simulations.
+In this last part, we once again return to more realistic population annealing simulations to probe how applicable our theoretical findings are to (close-to-equilibrium) MC simulations.
 Clearly, unlike the artificial simulations, they are not in perfect equilibrium and thus results will differ.
-Further, we expect this difference to be weak (resp. strong) when close to (resp. far from) equilibrium.
+Further, we expect this difference to be weak (respectively, strong) when close to (respectively, far from) equilibrium.
 As a consequence, the previously introduced resampling cost for small $\Delta\beta$ should not vary much in either setting whereas for large $\Delta \beta$ we anticipate strong differences.

 Experimentally, it is not immediately clear how to measure $\Delta\rho_t / \Delta \beta$ at a given $\beta$.
 As the asymptotic estimator \eqref{equ:imprEstRhoT} for $\rho_t$ is only correct in the limit $\theta\rightarrow\infty$, we have to fall back to the standard estimator which explicitly depends on the population at $\beta$, raising the question of how to initialize the population at $\beta$ prior to the $\Delta\rho_t / \Delta \beta$ measurement.
 A number of options come to mind: